kartiksonaghela/LanguageTranslation/README.md

-# Language Translation using Transformer Architecture
+# Language Translation using Transformer Architecture(English to hindi)

 ## Overview